Sake, the Japanese rice wine, is Luis’s idea of a great drink.

 Luis was white with worry.
 There was a possibility of him losing all his money.
-But that was okay.
-The worst part was, there was a possibility of losing all the money he had borrowed from his parents to set up Shukuu.
+That was acceptable to him; he took the risk, he was ready for the consequences.
+What was not acceptable was potentially losing all the money he had borrowed from his parents to set up Shukuu.

 It was the worst 3 months of his life.